-The results from the survey will be reported in two parts.
+The results from the survey will be reported in three parts.
 The first part will report on each group of advising resources separately (e.g., College Advising Offices; Support services and resource offices; etc.).
-We briefly discuss how students triangulate information across resources, (e.g., use of college advising, friends and support services).
-The second section addresses the students' responses to the open-ended questions.
+The second part we briefly discuss how students triangulate information across resources, (e.g., use of college advising, friends and support services).
+The third section addresses the students' responses to the open-ended questions.